-BYDUREON (exenatide extended-release for injectable suspension) is supplied as a sterile powder to be suspended in the diluent included in the single-dose tray and administered by subcutaneous injection.
+BYDUREON (exenatide) Extended-release for Injectable Suspension is supplied as a sterile powder to be suspended in diluent and administered by subcutaneous injection.
 Exenatide is a 39-amino acid synthetic peptide amide with an empirical formula of C184H282N50O60S and a molecular weight of 4186.6 Daltons.
 The amino acid sequence for exenatide is shown below.

 This monograph has been modified to include the generic and brand name in many instances.

 Report Problems to the Food and Drug Administration